Welt der Wunder

 Winzige Wegelagerer: Wie gefährlich sind Zecken wirklich?

-Tick larvae prefer small mammals such as mice, rats, or rabbits.
+Tick larvae prefer small mammals such as mice, rats or rabbits as victims.
 After the first blood meal, the larva develops into a larger nymph.
-The nymph infects roe deer and comes close to humans.
-It is only the size of a pinhead and can only be seen by looking closely.
-This is why many people who have been bitten by a nymph do not remember it.
+This infects roe deer and thus also gets close to humans.
+It is only the size of a pinhead and can only be recognized if you look closely.
+That is why many people bitten by a nymph cannot remember it.

 After the third blood meal, the nymph develops into a sexually mature animal and the cycle begins again.
-But as the tick moves from host to host, it picks up germs wherever it goes – and this is where the real danger to humans lurks.
+But as the tick moves from host to host, it picks up germs everywhere – and this is where the real danger for us humans lurks.

-According to the Robert Koch Institute, depending on the region, up to 35 percent of ticks are infected with borrelia, the pathogen that causes Lyme disease.
-These screw-like bacteria burrow deep into the tissues and can sometimes evade the body’s immune defenses.
+According to the Robert Koch Institute, up to 35 percent of ticks are infected with borrelia, the pathogen that causes Lyme disease, depending on the region.
+These screw-like bacteria bore deep into the tissue and can sometimes escape the body’s own immune defenses.

-In the early stages, there is often a typical red spot that spreads in a circle around the bite: “erythema migrans”.
-The second stage is characterized by nerve inflammation with burning pain, numbness, and paralysis.
-Children may also develop meningitis.
+In the early stages, there is often a typical red spot that spreads in a circle around the sting: the “erythema migrans”.
+The second stage is characterized, among other things, by nerve inflammation with burning pain, numbness and paralysis.
+Children in particular can also develop meningitis.

 Advanced Lyme disease affects the joints and skin – and it can get worse

 After months and years, the late stage follows.
 The joints of those affected become inflamed, similar to rheumatism.
 Pain, swelling and increasing stiffness of the joints are the result.
-More rarely, chronic inflammation of the brain, spinal cord, or skin may occur.
-Skin changes occur, especially on the arms and legs.
-The skin turns dark red and becomes swollen.
-Later, it becomes as thin as paper – doctors call it parchment skin.
+More rarely, chronic inflammation of the brain, spinal cord or skin also occurs.
+Skin changes then occur, particularly on the arms and legs.
+The skin turns dark red and swells.
+Later it becomes as thin as paper – doctors speak of parchment skin.

-Treatment with antibiotics is effective against Lyme disease.
-The rule is: the sooner the better.
-That is why everyone should see a doctor as soon as possible if they suspect they have the disease.
+Treatment with antibiotics helps against Lyme disease.
+The rule is: the earlier, the better.
+Everyone should therefore consult a doctor as soon as possible if they suspect they have the disease.
 Every year, up to 100,000 people in Germany contract this insidious disease.
-It can happen anywhere in Germany, but the risk of infection is particularly high in the eastern part of the country.
+This can happen anywhere in Germany – but the risk of infection is particularly high in the east of the country.

 TBE viruses attack the nervous system